OSInside/kiwi/doc/source/workflow.rst

 A KIWI created initrd based on one of the KIWI provided boot image descriptions recognizes kernel parameters that can be useful for debugging purposes or to set some specific boot variables.
-These parameters may not work if the image contains a custom boot image where the kiwi boot code has been replaced, and the parameters are not recognized after the initial KIWI created initrd has been replaced by the "regular" distribution created initrd after the initial boot of the image.
+These parameters may not work if the image contains a custom boot image where the KIWI boot code has been replaced, and the parameters are not recognized after the initial KIWI created initrd has been replaced by the "regular" distribution created initrd after the initial boot of the image.

-The following list are some of the variables that might included as kernel
+The following list are some of the variables that might be included as kernel
 parameters:

 ``BOOTIF``
   This variable sets the interface to boot in *PXE* images.
-Its is the MAC address of the desired interface.
+It's the MAC address of the desired interface.
 If ``BOOTIF`` is not set the boot code selects the first interface responding to the DHCP server.

 ``DEVICE_TIMEOUT``
   This variable sets the time (in seconds) that the system waits until a storage device is considered to be unaccessible.
-By default this value is set to 60 seconds.
+By default, this value is set to 60 seconds.
 It can be handy in order to limit the wait time, specially if there are operations pending on removable devices which may not be always present.